midlantica/LovelyBunchOfCoconuts/content/claims/digital_detox_for_equity.md

 ---
-title: "Digital Detox for Equity"
+title: 'Digital Detox for Equity'
-claim: "Digital Detox for Equity"
+claim: 'Digital Detox for Equity'
-translation: "Unplug the privileged."
+translation: 'Unplug the privileged.'
 ---

 ## "Digital Detox for Equity"